 If a UE is configured with higher layer parameter skipMonitoringDCI-format0-1A for a serving cell, the UE is not required to monitor the PDCCH with DCI Format 0/1A in the UE specific search space for that serving cell.

-If a UE is configured with a LAA SCell for UL transmissions and if the UE is configured with higher layer parameter skipMonitoringDCI-format0A for the LAA SCell, the UE is not required to monitor the PDCCH with DCI Format 0A in the UE specific search space for the LAA SCell.
+If a UE is configured with a LAA SCell or a MF cell for UL transmissions and if the UE is configured with higher layer parameter skipMonitoringDCI-format0A for the LAA SCell or the MF cell, the UE is not required to monitor the PDCCH with DCI Format 0A in the UE specific search space for the LAA SCell or the MF cell.

-If a UE is configured with a LAA SCell for UL transmissions and if the UE is configured in transmission mode 2 and if the UE is configured with higher layer parameter skipMonitoringDCI-format4A for the LAA SCell, the UE is not required to monitor the PDCCH with DCI Format 4A in the UE specific search space for the LAA SCell.
+If a UE is configured with a LAA SCell or a MF cell for UL transmissions and if the UE is configured in transmission mode 2 and if the UE is configured with higher layer parameter skipMonitoringDCI-format4A for the LAA SCell or the MF cell, the UE is not required to monitor the PDCCH with DCI Format 4A in the UE specific search space for the LAA SCell or the MF cell.

-If a UE is configured with a LAA SCell for UL transmissions and if the UE is configured with higher layer parameter enableMonitoringDCI-format0B for the LAA SCell, the UE is required to monitor the PDCCH with DCI Format 0B in the UE specific search space for the LAA SCell.
+If a UE is configured with a LAA SCell or a MF cell for UL transmissions and if the UE is configured with higher layer parameter enableMonitoringDCI-format0B for the LAA SCell or the MF cell, the UE is required to monitor the PDCCH with DCI Format 0B in the UE specific search space for the LAA SCell or the MF cell.

-If a UE is configured with a LAA SCell for UL transmissions and if the UE is configured in transmission mode 2 and if the UE is configured with higher layer parameter enableMonitoringDCI-format4B for the LAA SCell, the UE is required to monitor the PDCCH with DCI Format 4B in the UE specific search space for the LAA SCell.
+If a UE is configured with a LAA SCell or a MF cell for UL transmissions and if the UE is configured in transmission mode 2 and if the UE is configured with higher layer parameter enableMonitoringDCI-format4B for the LAA SCell or the MF cell, the UE is required to monitor the PDCCH with DCI Format 4B in the UE specific search space for the LAA SCell or the MF cell.